Brendan Gaunce

 Path to Hockey

-Gaunce was the highest-scoring minor midget player in Ontario in 2010 and was selected second overall in the OHL Priority Draft by the Belleville Bulls of the Ontario Hockey League (OHL).
-He made his major junior debut in the 2010–11 OHL season, where he quickly made an impact by recording four assists in his second game.
-Gaunce finished his rookie season with 11 goals and 36 points, ranking 13th in OHL rookie scoring.
-In his second season, he was named an alternate captain and finished the season as a point-per-game player, registering 28 goals and 40 assists in 68 games.
+As the highest-scoring minor midget player in Ontario in 2010, Gaunce was selected second overall in the OHL Priority Draft, behind Alex Galchenyuk, by the Belleville Bulls of the Ontario Hockey League (OHL).
+He made his major junior debut in the 2010–11 OHL season and quickly made an impact, recording four assists in his second OHL game, a 7–4 win over the Peterborough Petes, and scoring his first career OHL goal the following game.
+He finished that season with 11 goals and 36 points, placing 13th in OHL rookie scoring.

 Brendan Gaunce Career